 Like in any other market, the price of both Bitcoin and Bitcoin Cash is determined by the demand and the supply of the market.
-As we see general interest for cryptocurrencies and crypto exchanges increase over the years, we can expect that the demand for digital money and their exchanges to increase further.
+As we see general interest in cryptocurrencies and crypto exchanges increase over the years, we can expect the demand for digital money and its exchanges to increase further.

 Bitcoin max supply – 21 million

 Similarly, BCH has a limited supply also as it uses the same principle of only ever having 21 million coins.
-Therefore, the same principles apply for Bitcoin Cash – if the demand for digital coin continues, we shall see an increase in price over time.
+Therefore, the same principles apply to Bitcoin Cash – if the demand for digital coins continues, we shall see an increase in price over time.

 When will Bitcoin reach $100,000?